mittinatten/freesasa/doc/doxy-main.md

 The CLI can also produce output similar to the RSA format from NACCESS.
 This format includes both absolute SASA values (ABS) and relative ones (REL) compared to a precalculated reference max value.
-The only significant difference between FreeSASA's RSA output format and that of NACCESS (except differences in areas due to different atomic radii), is that FreeSASA will print the value "N/A" where NACCESS prints "-99.9".
+The main difference between FreeSASA's RSA output format and that of NACCESS, is that FreeSASA will print the value "N/A" where NACCESS prints "-99.9", when the a reference value for REL is missing.

     $ freesasa --format=rsa 3wbm.pdb
     REM  FreeSASA 2.0